MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ### Auditing

-To mitigate the risks of unauthorized access and use of your Fabric data, Fabric administrators and compliance teams in your organizations track and investigate user activity on Fabric items using Purview Audit.
-Many companies also need these audit logs for regulatory requirements which mandate storing audit logs for forensic investigation and potential data regulation violations.
-Microsoft Fabric provides item-level audits recoreding all activities on items in the audit logs that can be investigated in Purview Audit, which is available in the Purview compliance portal.
-Security teams and CISO teams can use these audit logs for monitoring and follow up actions.
+To mitigate the risks of unauthorized access and use of your Fabric data, Fabric administrators and compliance teams in your organizations can track and investigate user activity on Fabric items using Purview Audit, which is available in the Purview compliance portal.
+Many companies also need these audit logs for regulatory requirements, which often mandate storing audit logs for forensic investigation and potential data regulation violations.

-Statement: Recommendation: Fabric item-level audits are logged in purview audits and can be used for analysis.
-Security teams / CISO teams can use these audit logs for monitoring and follow up actions.
+**Guidance**: Fabric administrators and compliance teams should be made aware that Fabric item-level audits are logged in Purview Audit and can be used for analysis.

 ### Certifications
-DONE

 Microsoft Fabric has HIPPA BAA, ISO/IEC 27017, ISO/IEC 27018, ISO/IEC 27001, and ISO/IEC 27701 compliance certifications.
 To learn more, see [Fabric compliance offerings](https://powerbi.microsoft.com/blog/microsoft-fabric-is-now-hipaa-compliant/).